circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 Custom operation script to let the user start a create or update.

 - Run with all permissions: Yes
-- Included libraries: eMandates Library
+- Included libraries: eMandates Library, utils Library
-- Script when operation is executed: `Operation_Main.groovy`
+- Script when operation is executed: `Operation_InternalMain.groovy`

 ## eMandates Block by admin

 Custom operation script to let financial admins block or deblock a user's emandate.

 - Run with all permissions: Yes
-- Included libraries: eMandates Library
+- Included libraries: eMandates Library, utils Library
 - Script when operation is executed: `Operation_InternalToggleBlock.groovy`

 ## eMandates Manager